integralfx/MemTestHelper/DDR4 OC Guide.md

   * Tighten (lower) timings.

 ## Finding a Baseline
+1. * Ensure your sticks are in the recommended DIMM slots (usually 2 and 4).
+   * Make sure your CPU overclock is disabled when tuning RAM, as an unstable CPU can lead to memory errors.
+When pushing high frequency with tight timings, your CPU may become unstable and may need to be re-done.
+   * Make sure your UEFI/Bios is up to date.

-1. On Intel, start off with 1.15V VCCSA and VCCIO.
+2. On Intel, start with 1.15V VCCSA and VCCIO.
-   On AMD, start off with 1.10V SOC.
+   On AMD, start with 1.10V SOC.
    * SOC voltage might be named differently depending on the manufacturer.
      * Asrock: CPU VDDCR_SOC Voltage.
 If you can't find that, you can use SOC Overclock VID hidden in the AMD CBS menu.
        * [VID values](https://www.reddit.com/r/Amd/comments/842ehb/asrock_ab350_pro4_guide_bios_overclocking_raven/).